jsonresume/jsonresume.org/README.md

 ### Jobs

-creating embeddings out of hn who is hiring post
+## @todo - creating embeddings out of hn who is hiring post

 ### Letter

-@todo - set up an url reader or copy paste a jd
+## @todo - set up an url reader or copy paste a jd

 ### Suggestions

-use a fine trained model
+## @todo - use a fine trained model

 ### Interview

-example of how to use memories and vector similarity searches
+## @todo - example of how to use memories and vector similarity searches

-AI